shopsys/shopsys/docs/frontend/npm-and-webpack.md

 This command checks if a file has changed and if it does, changes are propagated into the resulting bundle.
 The `npm run watch` command launches the webpack in development mode, which means creating source maps to help you debug your project.

+### Livereload

+The watch command is linked to the [livereload plugin](https://github.com/statianzo/webpack-livereload-plugin).
+The [livereload plugin](https://github.com/statianzo/webpack-livereload-plugin) plugin will refresh your page the moment you change any asset.

 ## Constants and translations

 In previous versions, the constants were automatically replaced from the backend to the frontend.